Kenya’s new Start-up Bill is a game-changer

 In effect, it creates a link between investors, the Kenyan government and research institutions as the genesis of a sustainable start-up ecosystem.
 It also provides a legal framework for start-ups by facilitating their registration and creating links to enable them to access capital from financial institutions and investors.

-The bill led the African Private Equity and Venture Capital Association to rate Kenya “among the leading hubs of start-up businesses in Africa” in an October 2020 report, highlighting it as a country experiencing rapid entrepreneurial growth.
+In an article published on the website of the African Private Equity and Venture Capital Association, MMC Asafo managing partner Esther Omulele rated Kenya “among the leading hubs of start-up businesses in Africa”, highlighting it as a country experiencing rapid entrepreneurial growth.

 Even before Covid-19 and the bill, Kenya offered an enabling environment for business.
 The World Bank’s “doing business” scale, which rates the ease of doing business across the world, scores Kenya 83% when it comes to starting a business.
 You can’t help but admire the efforts the Kenyan government is making to foster growth and attract business investment.
 It has worked hard at creating incentives that make trade more accessible and attractive by providing the kind of business predictability that the rest of the world expects.

 Among the initiatives it has put in place are more vital access to credit, better protection of minority investors, and modernising critical infrastructure such as electricity supply.
 It’s clear that the country is open for business and thinking ahead to a post-coronavirus-19 world.
 It’s also worth noting the International Monetary Fund’s (IMF) World Economic Outlook Report of April 2020 forecast Kenya’s GDP growth at 6.1% throughout 2021, the highest forecast for any country in Sub-Saharan Africa.